Post

 \[y=e^{\lambda x}\label{eqn:general_sol}\tag{2}\]

-Of course, this is just a guess, and there’s no guarantee that the general solution will actually take this form.
-However, as long as we can find two linearly independent solutions, we can obtain the general solution using the superposition principle, as we saw in Second-Order Homogeneous Linear ODEs.
+Of course, this is merely a guess, and there’s no guarantee that the general solution will actually take this form.
+However, as long as we can find two linearly independent solutions, we can determine the general solution using the superposition principle as we saw in Second-Order Homogeneous Linear ODEs.

-As we’ll see shortly, there are cases where we need to find solutions in other forms.
+As we’ll see shortly, there are cases where we need to find solutions in different forms.

 Substituting equation ($\ref{eqn:general_sol}$) and its derivatives